 - The UAV may not rise higher than 400 feet in altitude.

-- UAV must not have metal blade propeller.
+- UAV must not have a metal blade propeller.

-- Operating the UAV beyond the established designated perimeters are strictly prohibited.
+- Operating the UAV beyond the established designated perimeters is strictly prohibited.

-The UAV approved perimeter shaded grey is for general use at any time with approved permission as outlined above.
+- The UAV-approved perimeter is for general use at any time with approved permission as outlined above.

-The secondary approved perimeter shaded orange is for use by NHTI personnel during athletic events and for general use when there is no scheduled activity for the athletic fields.
+- The secondary approved perimeter is for use by NHTI personnel during athletic events and for general use when there is no scheduled activity for the athletic fields.